Opinion: Germany must take a firm stand against far-right extremists | DW | 23.06.2020

 Read more: Who are the Nordadler?

-Seehofer is only one of many important players.
-The government has finally realized that the extremely difficult fight against right-wing extremism can only be successful with a joint effort.
-Legislators, judiciary and civil society — everyone has to take part.
+Seehofer is only one of many important players — the government has finally realized that the extremely difficult fight against right-wing extremism can only be successful with a joint effort.
+Legislators, judiciary and civil society: everyone has to take part.
 And they're more committed than ever to fight racists, anti-Semites and the many other enemies of a democratic, tolerant society.
-It is time to acknowledge that fact, despite the sometimes-great difference of opinion over the supposed best strategy to counter neo-Nazis.
+It's time to acknowledge that fact, despite the sometimes great difference of opinion over the supposed best strategy to counter neo-Nazis.

 Read more: Combat 18: The neo-Nazi network facing a ban in Germany